Esper89/Subnautica-TerrainPatcher/README.md

 ```

 If your mod can function without TerrainPatcher (despite using terrain patches) then you don't need to add it as a dependency.

-### Nexus

-If your mod uses TerrainPatcher and you publish your mod on nexus, it is recommended to add TerrainPatcher as a required mod (in the "Requirements and mirrors" tab of the mod creation page), the same way you would add QModManager.
-This will notify people downloading your mod that they need to download this mod as well.

 ## Patch Format